-So, here you are, reading this, with mountains of work obligations staring at you, plus that deadline that you have the day after tomorrow, and you have considered a career change…
+So, here you are, reading this, with mountains of work (and home) obligations staring at you, plus that deadline that you have the day after tomorrow, and you have considered a career change…

 Yes, you get to decorate banquet halls and go dress shopping with the bride and make money while replying to e-mails.
 You also have to have serious organisation skills, be able to stick to schedules and be able to stay up on your feet for long hours.
 Still think this is for you?

 Let’s continue by looking at some of the advantages of becoming a wedding planner:

 #1: The number one thing about wedding planning, is that you can run your own business.
 It is one of the most empowering feelings and owning a business, in itself, has got so many more advantages.

 #2: You are your own boss.
 You decide on your business perks.
 Your hours.
 Your salary.
 The services you offer.
 Which type of clients you want to work with, etc. etc. No more being bossed around and doing things you genuinely don’t want to do.